codinglead/codinglead.github.io/_posts/2018-11-09-typecasting-coercion-in-javascript.md

 var implicit = x + ""; // "42"
 ```

 When changing 42 explicitly to a string we used one of the object wrappers to do it.
-When changing 42 implicitly we add a double quote to the number and JavaScript figures out that you want to change the type to a string.
+When changing 42 implicitly we added a double quote to the number and JavaScript figured out that you want to change the type to a string.

 ## == vs ===